-Recommendations: Place in the legislation clear, consistent rules for mail-in ballots.
-Allow special ballot application to be submitted via email.
+Recommendations: Allow special ballot application to be submitted via email.
 Set no deadline for application, but instead clearly communicate the last day by which absentee voters' applications should be received in order to ensure that they receive the special ballots in sufficient time to send them back.
 Accept mail-in ballots that have been post-marked prior to the close of polls.